2016 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The 2016 Lincoln penny holds particular significance in American monetary history, featuring the Union Shield reverse design introduced in 2010.
 The Union Shield motif originated in the 1780s and became widely recognized during the Civil War era, appearing on furniture, beer mugs, and civilian items as a symbol of national unity.

-2016 marked the seventh year of the shield design’s implementation, signifying the complete replacement of Lincoln Memorial pennies in circulation.
-That year, the Philadelphia Mint produced 4.698 billion pennies while the Denver Mint struck 4.420 billion pieces, totaling over 11 billion coins—establishing a historic production record for American pennies.
-This massive output reflected the robust economic activity and substantial demand for small-denomination currency during the period.
+2016 marked the seventh year of the shield design’s implementation, representing the complete replacement of Lincoln Memorial pennies in circulation.
+That year, the Philadelphia Mint produced 4,698,000,000 pennies while the Denver Mint struck 4,420,400,000 pieces, totaling over 9 billion coins—one of the most prolific penny production years in U.S. history.

-The 2016 penny maintained the zinc-core copper-plated composition adopted since 1982, weighing 2.5 grams with a diameter of 19 millimeters.
+The 2016 penny maintained the zinc-core copper-plated composition adopted since 1982, weighing 2.5 grams with a diameter of 19.05 millimeters.
 Despite production costs exceeding face value, the penny continued to serve essential economic and cultural functions as the foundational unit of the American monetary system.
-The coin preserved Victor David Brenner’s Lincoln portrait design from 1909, creating a historical bridge connecting 19th-century presidential imagery with 21st-century monetary infrastructure, while embodying Lincoln’s enduring legacy as the preserver of the Union.

 Also Read: Top 100 Rarest Pennies Worth Money (1787 – Present)